Burak Deniz

 Burak Deniz (born 17 February 1991) is a Turkish actor and model who works in films and television.
 He is known for portraying Murat Sarsılmaz in the popular rom-com Aşk Laftan Anlamaz series, Barış Aktan in the drama series Bizim Hikaye and Kenan Öztürk in the murder mystery drama Bambaşka Biri.

-In 2021, he went on to appear as Celal Kün in hit series Maraşlı, followed by playing Asaf in Disney+ series The Ignorant Angels (2022) and Maran in the Netflix series Şahmaran (2023).
+In 2021, he went on to star as Celal Kün in hit series Maraşlı, followed by playing Asaf in Disney+ series The Ignorant Angels (2022) and Maran in the Netflix series Şahmaran (2023).
 Deniz is also known for playing Ozan in the films Arada (2018) and Semih in Netflix original Kal (2022).

 Early life

 Deniz was born on 17 February 1991, in Istanbul, and grew up in İzmit.
 He graduated from İzmit 50 Yıl Cumhuriyet Primary School, and Gazi High School.
 He studied History of Art at the Çanakkale 18 Mart University.
 He attended acting workshops while he was still in high school, and was discovered by the casting director Gökçe Doruk Erten who helped him start his career.